 Regarding the environment, we have an entire line of environmentally friendly ice melt products that are state approved for use in zone one watershed areas as well as areas adjacent to wetlands and fragile ecosystems.
 Safe for pets and your well water, our products deliver performance where you need it.
 Snow and ice management is a balancing act, one that we help our customers achieve day in and day out.

-The claims by some companies that their product will melt the first few inches of snow are pretty bold.
-If the snow is a light, low-moisture content, high-elevation “fluff” of two inches of “Utah diamond powder,” then maybe anti-icing can put a pretty good dent in it.
-But our experience is that one centimeter is about all you can expect from a properly applied anti-icing application.The goal of anti-icing is to create a layer of liquid brine to improve the mechanical clearing process.
+It is unrealistic to expect anti-icing with liquid to melt inches of snow accumulation.
+If the snow is a light, low-moisture content, high-elevation “fluff” of two inches of “Utah diamond powder,” then perhaps anti-icing can provide that effect.
+Our experience is that one centimeter is about all you should expect from an anti-icing application.The goal of anti-icing is to create a layer of liquid brine to improve the mechanical clearing process.

 Manual snow-removal followed by the application of an abrasive can keep sidewalks safe without the problems associated with deicers.
 Using deicers wisely, or replacing them with manual removal and abrasives, can minimize the potential for damage while keeping steps and sidewalks safe.